particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 - Instructing the console how to display the options
 - Validating the configuration

+Using a custom schema, you can add additional configuration elements, either to an existing group (location, sleep, etc.) or to a new custom group for your product (recommended).

-## Console
+### Console

-The settings panels in the fleet configuration and device configuration, including all of the built-in settings, are defined using the configuration schema:
+The settings panels in the fleet configuration and device configuration, including all of the built-in settings, are defined using the configuration schema.

 ![](/assets/images/tracker/settings-1.png)